-This Choo Chee Chicken recipe is for Adelaide’s beloved Thai dish.
-It’s super quick, packed with flavour and ready in 15mins.
-Thai red curry based, creamy coconut sauce, fragrant kaffir lime and crispy chicken – that’s Choo Chee Chicken curry.
+Ready in 15mins, this Choo Chee Curry with Chicken recipe is a beloved Thai dish.
+A Thai red curry base with creamy coconut, fragrant kaffir lime and crispy chicken – that’s Choo Chee Chicken curry.
 Ready to get started?

 Are you ready to be just a teensy, weensy, little bit OBSESSED with Choo Chee Chicken Curry?

 Because if you try this recipe, you totally will be.
 Like we totally are, and not just because it’s as fun to say as it is to eat.

 There’s just something about that glossy, spicy, coconut and red curry sauce infused with citrusy kaffir lime that will have you coming back for seconds.

 Quick note: There may be a couple of affiliate links in this post, which means that we may get a few cents if you purchase something through the link.
 We want to make sure some of our hard-to-find ingredients are reachable at the click of a button.
 If you have any questions feel free to contact us.

 Now, despite its origins in Thai cuisine, this Choo Chee Chicken Curry Recipe / Thai Red Curry is actually more of a fusion dish.

 In fact, we first discovered it by wandering a little closer to home…